 In 1958, the four core municipalities (Esquimalt, Oak Bay, Saanich and Victoria) established the Greater Victoria Intermunicipal Committee (IMC), which by 1960 included in its mandate joint funding for arts within their areas.
 In 1998, the IMC report CRD Involvement in the Arts, A Position on Structural Change was completed.
 After extensive consultation with all CRD municipalities, the IMC municipalities requested that the CRD assume their arts funding responsibilities and substantially increase the level of funds to be raised.
 In 2001, the CRD Board adopted Bylaw No 2884, Arts and Culture Support Service Establishment Bylaw No 1, 2001.
 The service continues to be authorized and administered under CRD Bylaw 2884 (PDF).

-The budget for this service is established through an annual CRD FInancial Planning process and is funded by an annual property value tax levied within the participating municipalities.
+The budget for this service is established through an annual CRD Financial Planning process and is funded by an annual property value tax levied within the participating municipalities.
 There are two groups of municipal funders.
 The "Group 1" members, who raise the majority of funds, are Esquimalt, Oak Bay, Saanich, Victoria and View Royal.
-The additional participants (Highlands, Metchosin, and Sidney) each provide up to 30% of what the calculated funding level would be for their municipality if they were a "Group 1" member.
+The additional participants (Highlands, Metchosin, Sidney and Southern Gulf Islands Electoral Area) each provide up to 30% of what the calculated funding level would be for their municipality if they were a "Group 1" member.
 Non-participating municipalities may provide arts funding to the Commission, which is then incorporated into the overall grant funding envelope.